 A significant proportion of sports and exercise related injury is directly attributed to impaired foot function.
 Your body’s movement, level of competition and physical demands of your sport are also factors used in im-plementing a treatment plan.
 This may include strengthening exercises, orthotic therapy and footwear assessment as part of your overall musculoskeletal health plan.

 Sports injury classifications can fall into two categories, either Acute sport injuries or Chronic sport injuries.

 Acute sport injuries

-An acute injury, on the other hand, is an injury that occurs suddenly and is usually associated with trauma such as cracking a bone, tearing a muscle or bruising.
+An acute injury is an injury that occurs suddenly and is usually associated with trauma such as stress fracture, tearing a muscle or bruising.
 It could be a result of falling or crashing into another player during sports.
-Generally, if the injury does not resolve within a six-week period it can become chronic.
+Generally, if the injury does not resolve within a 12-week period it can become chronic.

 Chronic sport injuries

 A chronic injury is the result of prolonged, repetitive motion acting on an area of weakness.
 It is particularly common in endurance sports such as swimming, running and cycling.
 As such, chronic injuries are often referred to as overuse injuries – injuries resulting from overusing one body area while playing a sport or exercising over a long period.
 Left untreated it can lead to more serious pathology such as reflex sympathetic dystrophy.

 Many overuse injuries, such as tendonitis or stress fractures, happen over time and often have subtle symptoms.
 The result can be a delay in diagnosis and treatment, and delays can lead to a more serious our disabling injury.